gwcoffey/gwcoffey.com/content/archive/listapp/the-end-of-marriage-a-post-apocalyptic-diary/index.md

 ---
-title: 'THE END OF MARRIAGE: A POST-APOCALYPTIC DIARY'
+title: 'The End of Marriage: A Post-Apocalyptic Diary'
 date: '2015-07-03T15:07:34+00:00'
 archive: listapp
 weblog: false